jharwell/libra/docs/usage/project-local.rst

 Deployment
 ==========

 ..
-NOTE:: These functions are only available if ``LIBRA_DRIVER=SELF``.
+NOTE:: These functions are only available if :cmake:variable:`LIBRA_DRIVER`
+          is ``SELF``.

-.. cmake:signature:: libra_configure_cpack(GENERATORS
+.. cmake:command:: libra_configure_cpack(GENERATORS SUMMARY DESCRIPTION VENDORHOMEPAGE CONTACT)
-                                           SUMMARY
-                                           DESCRIPTION
-                                           VENDORHOMEPAGE
-                                           CONTACT)

   Configure CPack to run the list of ``GENERATORS`` via ``make package``.
 To use, ``include(libra/package/deploy.cmake)``.